-All of these questions are informed by economic analysis.
-This course surveys the fundamental principles of microeconomics and describes how those principles inform managerial decision-making, in the contexts above and many more.
+Economic analysis informs all these questions.
+This course surveys the fundamental principles of microeconomics and describes how those principles inform managerial decision-making in the contexts above and many more.
 We'll use a variety of real-world examples and current events to illustrate key concepts.